pjirvine/pjirvine.github.io/_pages/supervision.md

 author_profile: true
 ---

-I am accepting new students to work with me on a range of projects related to climate change and solar geoengineering.
+Applications to the @London_NERC_DTP are now open!
+24 positions are available, starting in September 2021. https://london-nerc-dtp.org/apply-to-the-london-nerc-dtp/
+If you wanted to do a PhD with me on solar geoengineering at UCL, this is the route to take though 1st choice of project is not guaranteed.

 I am also open to collaborating with post-docs, though I have no funded positions available at present.

 ## MSc Students